briansworth/briansworth.github.io/_posts/2017-4-9-Decode-Encode-Base64.md

 title: String Encoding and Decoding - Base64
 ---

 Here's a quick one.
-In this post we'll create 2
+In this post we'll create 2 basic functions for encoding and decoding strings.
 <br>

 We will need to use some .net classes for this.